bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

-# A Brief Introduction to the Urban Transportation System Optimization Framework
+# A Brief Introduction to the Berkeley Integrated System for Transportation Optimization: the BISTRO Framework

 This document describes the goal and main components of the Uber Prize challenge, that is, the daily travel simulation environment of BISTRO, its inputs, and its outputs.